omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - can't get rid of the window reload function on workout_detail because it calls a model function

 ## Functionality to add:
-- add auto run of mainsite_most_recent_workout.py every day at some specified time.
+- enter every named workout into the database by hand
+- think about changing last_time_hidden_checked to blank=False, null=False so it must have a date
+- center content on following pages:
+  - all registration templates except login
 - create a "share workout" button to share this workout with others by username
 - add "change unhide date" page and link for coaches
-- center content on following pages:
-  - all registration templates except login
 - need to change help text on repeat frequency etc. to make it more clear when scheduling workouts
   - will repeat XX number of days + the day you already have selected (starting on a monday plus repeating 5 days will repeat saturday)
 - add an "add workout to others profiles" on a workouts page if you are a coach